CircuitVerse/Interactive-Book/docs/seq-design/fsm.md

    3. 3
    4. 4

-3. A Mealy machine has 3 states and 2 inputs.
+3. A Mealy machine has 3 states and one binary input.
    The minimum number of rows in its state transition table will be:
    1. 3